CBIC Norms for Courier Import and Export of COVID-19 Vaccines

 - The containers will be declared as an item in the shipping bill.
 Further, the customs must verify the containers at the time of export.

 - Further, these containers will also be declared separate items in the bill of entry.

 Procedural Formalities for Clearance of Export of COVID-19 Vaccine

-- In case of export of COVID-19 Vaccine, the Authorized Courier files Courier Shipping Bills with the proper officer of Customs at the airport or Land Customs Station before departure of flight or another mode of transport.
+- In case of export of the COVID-19 Vaccine, the Authorized Courier files Courier Shipping Bills with the proper officer of Customs at the airport or Land Customs Station before departure of the flight or another mode of transport.

 - Different forms have been prescribed for the export of documents and other goods.

 - The Authorised Courier must present the export goods to the proper officer for inspection, examination, and assessment.